D2L Daylight FAQ

 Q: What will happen with third party widgets, such as Kaltura?

 A: Third party widgets will still work.
-If you notice any problems with wrapping or colours, please let us know.
+If you notice any problems with wrapping or colors, please let us know.

 Q: How do I make the content within my course more responsive?